prody/ProDy-website/tutorials/cavitracer_tutorial/ensemblePDB.rst

 Protein preparation
 -------------------------------------------------------------------------------

-Before performing the analysis, we will align all the structures onto first structure and save it under new name with ``align__`` perfix.
-Such approach was shown also in other ProDy tutorials.
+Before performing the analysis, we will align all the structures onto the first structure and save it under a new name with ``align__`` prefix.
+Such an approach was also shown in other ProDy tutorials and explained in detail (see Structure Composition of the `Structure Analysis tutorial`_).

 .. ipython:: python
    :verbatim: